Automatic coding suggestions

 • Net/Gross amount is changed.

-In addition to the points above, if you use line items as your coding-suggestion source, Kofax AP Essentials also prompts you to refresh your coding suggestions when:
+In addition to the points above, if you use line items as your coding-suggestion source, AP Essentials also prompts you to refresh your coding suggestions when:

 • Line items are added or removed.